mattatcha/remotectl/README.md

 output hashed on an input string. default:
 {{cc .Name}}{{.Name}}:

+REMOTECTL_NAMESPACE
+	only use hosts from provider with name starting with this prefix. namespace prefix is removed from names before being used.

+REMOTECTL_PROFILE
+	default profile to load if not provided.

 REMOTECTL_PROVIDER
 	name or comma-sep list of provider modules to use for selecting hosts
 	examples: do,ec2,consul